SAP-samples/teched2025-AD165/exercises/ex2/README.md

 <image src='/exercises/ex2/images/02_02_0060.png' height='500px'></image>
 </p>

+> [!TIP]
+> If you see errors still or can't get the card to show as per the above screenshots, you can view the [finished manifest.json](/exercises/ex2/manifest.json).

 ---

 8. Download the Card you've created.
 Click on the Download button on the top right and download Bundle as card.zip